-COP 16 Safeguard Cluster Elements Instrument Reference (indicator) Common denominator 3.
-Respect for the knowledge and rights of indigenous peoples and members of local communities, Fair benefit sharing A documented mechanism for mutually acceptable distribution of benefit among stakeholders (especially local affected by operations) and proof of implementation.
-SVLK/ PHPL SVLK Indicator 4.3 The forest management unit identifies the location, social profile and potential impacts of FMU on indigenous and by taking into account relevant international obligations, national circumstances and laws, and noting that the United The Organization shall identify the tenurial rights of indigenous people, their rights of access to and use of forest resources and ecosystem services that apply within the Management Unit FSC Part of Criteria 3.1 local communities, including their rights of and access to forest areas, and demonstrates actions taken to minimize negative and maximize positive impacts.
+COP 16 Safeguard Cluster Elements Instrument Reference (indicator) Common denominator Fair benefit sharing A documented mechanism for mutually acceptable distribution of benefit among stakeholders (especially local affected by operations) and proof of implementation.
+SVLK/ PHPL SVLK Indicator 4.3 The forest management unit identifies the location, social profile and potential impacts of FMU on indigenous and The Organization shall identify the tenurial rights of indigenous people, their rights of access to and use of forest resources and ecosystem services that apply within the Management Unit FSC Part of Criteria 3.1 local communities, including their rights of and access to forest areas, and demonstrates actions taken to minimize negative and maximize positive impacts.
 Nations General Assembly has adopted the United Nations Declaration on the Rights The Organization shall contribute to maintaining or enhancing the social economic wellbeing of local communities.
 FSC Principle 4 The forest management unit shall have a functioning and documented of Indigenous Peoples Both current and future generations of local communities are guaranteed access to and full control of forest product utilization in concession areas LEI LEI Indicator S1.3 mechanism for mutually acceptable distribution of benefits with indigenous people and local communities.
-Documented arrangements are made to accommodate forest product utilization by local communities LEI P 2.9 • The forest management unit shall have a procedure for compensating the The Organizations shall respect indigenous and traditional knowledge, and shall compensate indigenous or local communities for commercial use of such knowledge (where applicable) FSC Criteria 3.6 and 4.8 use of traditional or indigenous people's knowledge for commercial purposes.
-Recognition and formal (legal) compensation for use and implementation of community traditional knowledge in FMU management system LEI \$2.2 Policies, plans and/or programs do not result in marginalising a particular group or section of the community because of the restriction of access to and control over natural resources, capital or knowledge KLHS/ AMDAL Permen LH 09/2011, KLHS justice value
+Documented arrangements are made to accommodate forest product utilization by local communities LEI P 2.9 The forest management unit shall have a procedure for compensating the The Organizations shall respect indigenous and traditional knowledge, and shall compensate indigenous or local communities for commercial use of such knowledge (where applicable) respect indigenous and traditional knowledge, and shall compensate indigenous or local communities for commercial use of such knowledge (where FSC Criteria 3.6 and 4.8 use of traditional or indigenous people's knowledge for commercial purposes.
+Recognition and formal (legal) compensation for use and implementation of community traditional knowledge in FMU management system LEI S2.2 Policies, plans and/or programs do not result in marginalising a particular group or section of the community because of the restriction of access to and control over natural resources, capital or knowledge KLHS/ AMDAL Permen LH 09/2011, KLHS justice value